-Cadmium is primarily used in rechargeable batteries and in low melting point alloys.
+Cadmium is primarily used in rechargeable batteries and in low melting-point alloys.
 It is also extensively used in association with tellurium and sold by us in the form of CdTe for solar module and medical imaging applications.
-CdTe based solar modules have significant cost advantages over competing photovoltaic technologies.
-Pioneered industrially by what is today the largest solar module manufacturer, they account for a sizeable portion of the solar module market.
+CdTe-based solar modules, pioneered industrially by one of today's largest solar module manufacturers, account for a sizeable portion of the solar module market.

 Gallium is extensively used in electronic applications.
-GaAs for example is the semiconductor of choice for wireless devices and high frequency electronics, whereas GaN is preferred for light-emitting diodes (LED) and display applications.
-We generally sell Gallium as a high purity metal or as a gallium chemical.
+Gallium arsenide (GaAs), for example, is the semiconductor of choice for wireless devices and high-frequency electronics, whereas gallium nitride (GaN) is preferred for light-emitting diodes (LED) and display applications.
+We generally sell gallium as a high purity metal or as a gallium chemical.

 Germanium has unique properties for infrared optical applications and is also being used as a substrate for solar cells.
-We produce germanium blanks for semi-finished optics and germanium substrates through our majority owned subsidiary, Sylarus.
+We produce germanium blanks for semi-finished optics and germanium substrates through our majority-owned subsidiary, Sylarus.
 Other applications for germanium in the form of oxide or chloride include catalysts and optical fibers.

-Indium finds its way primarily in display applications in the form of ITO.
-When oxidised and alloyed with tin oxide, it forms a transparent oxide which is used to manufacture flat panel displays.
-Approximately 75% of all indium is used in this way with other applications including low melting point alloys and CIGS solar cells.
+Indium is used primarily in display applications in the form of indium tin oxide (ITO).
+When indium is oxidised and alloyed with tin oxide, it forms a transparent oxide which is used to manufacture flat panel displays.
+Approximately 75% of the worldwide production of indium is used in this way with other applications, including low melting-point alloys and copper indium gallium selenide (CIGS) solar cells.
 We generally sell indium in the form of pure metal or as a chemical.

 Tellurium is mainly used in the solar industry, electronics and metallurgical applications.
-We are active in all market segments selling for example CdTe to solar cell manufacturers, metal to bismuth telluride producers and tellurium alloys for metallurgical applications.
+We are active in all market segments selling, for example, CdTe to solar cell manufacturers, metal to bismuth telluride producers and tellurium alloys for metallurgical applications.